2451

 A company's gross profit margin has a major impact on its ability to exert pricing power, develop new products, and invest in marketing.
 These factors may ultimately determine the winner in a competitive market, making it a critical metric to track for the long-term investor.

-Etsy's gross profit margin, which tells us how much money the company gets to keep after covering the base cost of its products and services, came in at 69.6% this quarter, down 2.4 percentage points year on year.
+Etsy's gross profit margin, which tells us how much money the company gets to keep after covering the base cost of its products and services, came in at 71% this quarter, up 1.5 percentage points year on year.

-Despite declining over the last 12 months, Etsy still retains strong gross margins, averaging 69.8%.
-These robust unit economics, driven by the company's attractive business model and strong pricing power, are higher than most consumer internet peers and allow Etsy to make more investments in product and marketing.
+Etsy's gross margins have been stable over the past year, averaging 70.4%.
+These robust unit economics, driven by the company's asset-lite business model and strong pricing power, are higher than its peer group and allow Etsy to make more investments in product and marketing.

 User Acquisition Efficiency

-Consumer internet businesses like Etsy grow from a combination of product virality, paid advertisement, and incentives (unlike enterprise software products, which are often sold by dedicated sales teams).
+Unlike enterprise software that's typically sold by dedicated sales teams, consumer internet businesses like Etsy grow from a combination of product virality, paid advertisement, and incentives.

 Profitability & Free Cash Flow